magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/tutorials/integration-with-telegram-bot.md

 Telegram provides a possibility to create Telegram Bots, which are considered as third-party applications.
 So, In this tutorial, we are going to demonstrate how you can create a Telegram Bot<br>
-and configure your ThingsBoard rule engine to be able to send notifications to Telegram App using Rest API Call extension.
+and configure your IoT Hub rule engine to be able to send notifications to Telegram App using Rest API Call extension.

 ## Use case

 This tutorial is based on the [create & clear alarms](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms/#use-case) tutorial and it's use case.
 We will reuse the rule chains from above mentioned tutorial and will add few more rule nodes to integrate with Telegram

-Let's assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
+Let's assume your device is using DHT22 sensor to collect and push temperature readings to IoT Hub.
 DHT22 sensor is good for -40 to 80°C temperature readings.We want to generate Alarms if temperature is out of good range and send notifications to Telegram App when the alarm was created.

-In this tutorial we will configure ThingsBoard Rule Engine to:
+In this tutorial we will configure IoT Hub Rule Engine to:

 - Send a message notification to the user if the alarm was created.